20th-century history of Kosovo: Kosovo War

 After the Dayton Agreement in 1995, some Albanians organized into the Kosovo Liberation Army (KLA), employing guerilla-style tactics against Serbian police forces and civilians.
 Violence escalated in a series of KLA attacks and Serbian reprisals into the year 1999, with increasing numbers of civilian victims.
 In 1998 western interest increased and the Serbian authorities were forced to sign a unilateral ceasefire and partial retreat.
 Under the October agreement, the Kosovo Verification Mission moved into Kosovo to monitor the ceasefire, while Yugoslav military forces partly pulled out of Kosovo.
 However, the ceasefire was systematically broken shortly thereafter by KLA forces, which again provoked harsh counterattacks by the Serbs.
-On 16 January 1999, bodies that were claimed to be those of 45 Albanian civilians were found in the town of Racak.
+On 16 January 1999, bodies that were claimed to be those of 45 Albanian civilians were found in the town of Reçak.
 The victims had been executed by Serb forces.
 The Racak Massacre was instrumental in increasing the pressure on Serbia in the following conference at Rambouillet.
 After more than a month of negotiations Yugoslavia refused to sign the prepared agreement, primarily, it has been argued, because of a clause giving NATO forces access rights to not only Kosovo but to all of Yugoslavia (which the Yugoslav side saw as tantamount to military occupation).